ethereum/web3.py/docs/providers.rst

         The ``recv()`` method can be used to receive the next message from the socket.
-The response from this method is formatted by web3.py formatters and run through the middlewares before being returned.
+The response from this method is formatted by web3.py formatters and run through the middleware before being returned.
 This is not the recommended way to receive a message as the ``process_subscriptions()`` method is available for listening to subscriptions and the standard API for making requests via the appropriate module